luser-dr00g/inca/README2.md

 The `<@...>` output is the garbage collector report of how many temporary arrays have been discarded.
 It runs every time through the main loop.

+*Update:* Right curly bracket `}` is now the comment character.
+Called dyadically it yields the left arg and does not evaluate the right arg.
+Called monadically, it ABORTs back to the main loop.